For those reading the word Alzheimer’s” for the first time, this article is just the right thing for you.

 The patients start having difficulty in doing everyday tasks.
 Impaired reasoning or judgment and spatial issues are some of the other symptoms of the disease.

-Not only this, but the patients have trouble while driving the car, cooking, payments.
-They would always ask the same question over and again, might get lost, lose their things, or might put them in an odd place.
-In fact, as the disease starts building its roots in a person’s mind, the symptoms begin to change.
+Also, the patients have trouble driving the car, cooking, and making payments.
+They would repeatedly ask the same question: might they get lost, lose their things, or put them in an odd place?
+As the disease starts building its roots in a person’s mind, the symptoms begin to change.
 Such patients could quickly get panic, violent, angry, or worried over nothing.

 How to take care of the seniors who have Alzheimer’s?